Storware/vprotect-manual/admin_webui_overview/how-to-setup-application-backup/buiildin_application_command_exec_cfgs.md

 # Build-in application command execution configurations

+vProtect provides set of predefined application command execution configurations for commonly used applications.
+You can select them when you define new application from the list.
+None of them can be deleted or modified, but if you want to customize them, you always can clone them.

-vProtect providez set of predefined application command execution configuration.
-All of them require SSH connection to the server on which the instance being backed up is located.
-Here is the list of the parameters used in these templates.
+All of them require the following:

+* SSH connection to the server on which the instance being backed up is located (you set credentials in each application
+* scripts must be present on target server
+* scripts must be executable for the user specified in credentials
+* provided SSH user must have permissions to execute backup commands

+Below you can find the list of the parameters used in these templates.

 ## MySQL/MariaDB

-- **VP\_MYSQL\_SCRIPTPATH** - Path on MySQL/MariaDB server, where vProtect can place, and execute backup script.
+- **VP\_MYSQL\_SCRIPTPATH** - Path to the script on MySQL/MariaDB server, where vProtect can place, and execute backup script.

 - **VP\_MYSQL\_COMPRESS** - If backup should be compressed on MySQL/MariaDB server, then please type \"Yes\".